thoughtspot/cs_tools/docs/for-developers/contributing.md

 title: Contributing
 ---

-# :tada: &nbsp; Thanks for your interest in cs_tools! &nbsp; :tada:
+# :tada: &nbsp; Thanks for your interest in cs_tools!

 !!! tip "Everyone Can Participate!"